Best Betting Exchange Sites in the UK June 2025

 Exchange betting rose to prominence in the early 2000’s as an alternative to betting with bookmakers.
 Read More

-With an Exchange, players bet against each other rather than with a bookmaker so there is the opportunity to either back a selection at the odds offered by someone else or lay a bet at the odds you specify.
+With Exchange betting sites, players bet against each other rather than with a bookmaker so there is the opportunity to either back a selection at the odds offered by someone else or lay a bet at the odds you specify.
 The Exchange provides the platform for these transactions to happen and they take a small percentage (usually 2%) from winning bets as a commission.

 The first major Betting Exchange operator was Betfair but over recent years, a number of newer operators such as Matchbook and Smarkets have entered the market.
-Check out their current sign-up offers below:
+These are currently the best betting exchange sites so check out their current sign-up offers below:

-EasyBet at this stage have just twelve sports or specials on offer in their odds, but as the site grows expect there to be plenty more added.
+EasyBet at this stage have odds available for 16 sports but as the site grows expect there to be plenty more added.
 We are impressed with the intuitive interface of the site and app thus far and the liquidity for such a brand new outfit is impressive.
 They have certainly hit the ground running.

 #AD 18+ Sign up bonus code: EB20.
 Place 2 separate bets on at least 2 different events to qualify at odds of 2.0 or more.
 An event is classed as 2 different sporting events (2 separate races/two separate matches).
 Bets can be placed on singles, multiples and Bet Builders. .
 Free bets will expire in 7 days.
-1 x £5 Free Bet on football markets, 1 x £5 Free Bet on horse racing, 1 x £5 Free Bet on the US Presidential Election, 1 x £5 Free Bet on Multiples.
+1 x £5 Free Bet on football markets, 1 x £5 Free Bet on horse racing, 1 x £5 Free Bet on Multiples, x £5 Free Bet on any market.
 Full T&Cs apply.

-Matchbook strives to offer its customers the best odds and great liquidity whilst also keeping its commission rate at just 2% (for UK and Irish customers, 4% for Rest Of World players).
-Matchbook excels when it comes to horse racing, football and NFL but offers a good offering across all sports.
+Matchbook is one of the best betting exchanges, offering its customers market-leading odds and great liquidity whilst also keeping its commission rate at just 2% (for UK and Irish customers, 4% for Rest Of World players).
+Matchbook excels when it comes to horse racing, football and NFL but offers a decent offering across all the major sports.
 They are also one of the best betting companies for betting related content with expert tips and podcasts available via their social media channels.

-Betfair is the original and still the biggest betting exchange attracting wagers across all sports and special markets.
+Betfair is the original, biggest and generally considered the best betting exchange attracting bets across a wide range of sports and special markets.
 Betfair have a market-leading platform making for easy betting, trading and cash outs and their liquidity is generally the best in the market.
-In recent years, the company has perhaps prioritised the Betfair Sportsbook over the Exchange, however it still remains the number 1 exchange for betting.
-Punters have the opportunity to choose from different reward plans with the ‘Basic’ option including 2% commission on Exchange bets however this does reduce the number of promotions you can receive on the Sportsbook platform.
+Racing punters can bet at Betfair SP which is a great USP and allows you to place your bet early but still benefit from the enhanced liquidity that comes just before the off.
+Betfair users have the opportunity to choose from different reward plans with the ‘Basic’ option including 2% commission on Exchange bets however you should be aware that this does reduce the number of promotions you can receive on the Sportsbook platform.

-Smarkets have established themselves as one of the biggest competitors to Betfair and Matchbook in recent years via its great all round offering for sports betting and trading plus they excel when it comes to Politics betting and specials.
+Smarkets have established themselves as one of the biggest competitors to Betfair and Matchbook in recent years via its great all round offering for sports betting and trading plus they really stand out when it comes to Politics betting and specials.

-The website features interesting graphical charts that focus on odds movements making it an attractive and interesting site to use and the commission rate is just 2% for the majority of customers however, at the moment, new customers registering via this page can qualify for 0% commission for the first 60 days - full details can be found by following the link below.
+The website features interesting graphical charts that focus on odds movements making it an attractive and interesting site to use and the commission rate is just 2% for the majority of customers however, at the moment, new customers registering via this page can qualify for 0% commission for the first 60 days.

 #AD 18+ Use code COMMFREE to trade with 0% commission for 60 days.
 New UK, IE & Malta users only.
 Min. £10/€10 first deposit only using Debit Card or Instant Banking.
 Full T&Cs apply.
 GambleAware.org